software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 ```

 The `layout:decorate="~{layout.html}"` on the `html` element specifies that this template is using the `layout.html` file as the layout file.
 The `div` element that has the `layout:fragment="content"` attribute has the content that will be displayed on the corresponding layout fragment on the `layout.html` file.

-## Tips for implementing the tasks

-Here's a few tips before you start implementing the tasks:

-- It is recommended to implement the user stories in the order they are in the Product Backlog.
-- _Push_ code to the GitHub repository often.
-Once you have some _working_ code, use `git add`, `git commit`, `git push` commands to push the code to GitHub.
-- _Pull_ the code from the GitHub repository often.
-Run the `git pull` command to get the latest changes to your local computer.
-- While pulling the code from the GitHub repository, you'll probably face _merge conflicts_.
-You can spot a merge conflict from the `git pull` command ouput: `CONFLICT (content): Merge conflict in ...`.
-If you have trouble solving the merge conficts, see the [Git instructions](/git#merge-conflicts).
-- Take a look at the [example project]({{site.example_project_link}}) for examples.

 ## Daily Scrum